bramcal/Q-VAT/README.md

 - **04_Tissue_mask:** Sub-directory that contains the segmented tissue mask obtained by dividing the tissue mask into tiles (.tif).
 - **05_dimensions.txt:** text file with the tile dimensions used to generate the smaller tiles (.txt).
 - **TissueMask:** Sub-directory that contains the Tissue mask as a whole image with the same dimensions as the original image.
 - **VascularMask:** Sub-directory that contains the segmented vascular mask as a whole image with the same dimensions as the original image.
+If the user opted to save the validation image, it will be saved in this sub-directory

 ## **Q-VAT**